-There are a very few ingredients to this dish: sweet potatoes, granny smith apples, fresh sage, lemon juice and maple syrup.
-It’s simply a matter of slicing and roasting the potatoes, wedging and sautéing the apples with sage, and then stirring in the lemon juice and maple syrup.
+This dish has very few ingredients: sweet potatoes, granny smith apples, fresh sage, lemon juice, and maple syrup.
+It's simply a matter of slicing and roasting the potatoes, wedging and sautéing the apples with sage, and then stirring in the lemon juice and maple syrup.

 We will miss our usual Thanksgiving guests, both family and stray, and look forward to gathering again in 2021.
-For now, we’ll just use fewer sweet potatoes.
+But, for now, we'll use fewer sweet potatoes.
 Have a safe, happy, delicious holiday.

 Roasted Sweet Potatoes with apples and Maple-Sage Butter

 - 2 large sweet potatoes peeled, halved crosswise and cut like steak fries into wedges